glennklockwood/limelead/content/pages/materials-science/statistical-design.md

 ---
-date: "2006-10-09T18:40:51-05:00"
-draft: false
-title: "Statistical Design using Orthogonal Arrays"
+title: Statistical Design using Orthogonal Arrays
-shortTitle: "Statistical Design"
+shortTitle: Statistical Design
-last_mod: "October 9, 2006"
-parentdirs: [ 'materials-science' ]
 ---

 Statistical design is an alternative to the scientific method of checking one